flancian/garden/where is my light.md

 	- As I meditate I often ask myself: where is my [[light]]?
 	- I take it as an opportunity to practice [[loving kindness]].
 	- I start taking notice of where we are: my [[partner]], [[lady burup]] and [[me]].
-		- I think of us because we live together so it's easy
+		- I think of us because we live together so it's easy to experience our lights as individuals and as a group, meaning our [[consciousness]].
 	- Then I think of calculating the [[triangle center]].
 	- Then I think of extending the triangle by adding items.
 	- Then I go to [[four]].